University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 `bracken` (Bayesian Reestimation of Abundance with Classification KrakEN) is a companion tool to Kraken2 that improves species- or genus-level abundance estimates.

 Why do we need to use `bracken`?
-- Kraken2 classifies each read to the lowest taxonomic level it can confidently assign.
+- `kraken2` classifies each read to the lowest taxonomic level it can confidently assign.
 Because many species share identical genomic regions, some reads are assigned only to a higher taxonomic rank (e.g., genus instead of species).
-This means simply counting `Kraken2` species assignments can underestimate the abundance of some species in a sample.
+This means simply counting `kraken2` species assignments can underestimate the abundance of some species in a sample.

-The `kraken2` tool does not xyz and thus we next need to run a tool called `bracken`
+`bracken` requires:
+- The `kraken2` report (This can be found here, kraken/ERR10479037.report)
+- the `kraken2` database (This can be found here, db/std_8g)

 View the options for running `bracken`